us0p/alexandria/library/programming/software_architecture/principles/layer_architecture.md

 ![[Pasted image 20251214143007.png]]
 > Note that by having open layers increase the coupling in the system as now layers must be aware of open layers.
+## Applicable problems
+- Software that requires separate layers of processing and security.
+- Data Driven Software, CRUD applications.
+## Supported Non-Functional-Properties (NFPs)
+- Easy to implement/test.
+Since every layer has a specific function, testing is easy since layers can be mocked.
+- Flexibility.
+Any software can be abstracted into layers.
+- Security can be implemented at every layer.
+## Inhibited NFPs
+- Low scalability.
+It results in highly coupled software groups, resulting in a system that is hard to scale and hard to update.
+A change to a single layer must be verified that it doesn't crash the entire system.
+- Low performance.
+Data must travel through every layer and processed, slowing down the performance.